Why Choose Music Industry Management?

 The Music Industry Management program prepares students to enter the global, multi-billion dollar music and entertainment industry.
 This degree program provides the thorough business training sought by every branch of the industry.
 This program features two internship opportunities that allow the student to experience, first hand, work in their chosen areas of the industry.
 The Music Industry Management program consistently places interns and employees in the major markets of New York, Los Angeles, Nashville as well as regional markets like Chicago and Detroit.
 Interns can find themselves working for record labels, radio stations, manufacturers, agents, concert venues -many in major cities for companies most people recognize by name.

 Music Industry Management is endorsed and supported by the National Association of Music Merchants (NAMM), the professional trade organization that represents the global music products industry.
-NAMM sponsors two world-class trade shows per year and Music Industry Management students are allowed to attend these at no cost (students are responsible for travel and lodging).
+NAMM sponsors two world-class trade shows per year and Music Industry Management students are allowed to attend these at minimal cost (students are responsible for travel and lodging).
 The Winter Show is a tradition at the Anaheim Convention Center in California and this is the single largest event of its kind in the world.
 At these shows, students will see the latest in music making products, see performances by some of their favorite artists, and benefit from special sessions and seminars designed for students planning a career in the industry.

 All areas of the music business are explored with emphasis on preparing students for positions in marketing, management, sales, advertising, public relations and promotion.
 Previous formal training in music is not required to begin this degree program - musical studies deemed appropriate by the industry are incorporated to enrich the lives of Music Industry Management majors and enhance their understanding of the role of the artist/performer.